KDLX (AM)

-KDLX (1150 kHz) is an AM radio station broadcasting a Regional Mexican format.
-Its city of license is Des Moines, Iowa, and is owned by St. Gabriel Communications, through licensee Trinity Communications, Inc. Most of the schedule is nationally syndicated shows from EWTN Radio and Ave Maria Radio.
+KDLX (1150 kHz) is an AM radio station licensed to Des Moines, Iowa.
+The station broadcasts a Regional Mexican format branded as "La Ley 1150".

-KWKY broadcasts by day at 2,500 watts.
-To avoid interfering with other stations on the regional broadcast frequency of AM 1150, it reduces power at night to 1,000 watts and uses a directional antenna at all times.
-The station is also heard on FM translator station K233BT 94.5 MHz in Des Moines.

 History

 KWDM

 The station signed on the airwaves as KWDM in 1948.
 The station was part of a trio of new stations that signed on that year in Des Moines including KIOA (now KPSZ) and KCBC (later KKSO, the forerunner of KBGG).
 The owner of KWDM was George Webber, who set up studios at 407 Fifth Avenue.
 Webber had an extensive musical library and KWDM was known for its eclectic mix of international music not heard elsewhere in Des Moines.
 The call sign stood for "Webber and Des Moines".

 The station was never a huge ratings success, but had a devoted and loyal following of people who enjoyed their programming.
 In 1959 Webber sold the station to the 3M Corporation.
 He would later bring KWDM back on the air in 1964 as an FM station, at 93.3 MHz (now KIOA).